 You will be happy to know that planning your biceps workout program is fairly straightforward.
 They really only have two major jobs as described earlier.
 Just make sure you include these movements in your program and you will be on the right track.

-Key bicep workout programing tips: pull heavy weight, include lots of chin ups and rows movements with your hands more than shoulder width apart, hits the outer head, to hit the inner head hands are placed closer than shoulder width, to get more Brachialis involvement curl with your palm facing your body.
+Key bicep workout programming tips: pull heavy weight, include lots of chin ups and rows movements with your hands more than shoulder width apart, hits the outer head, to hit the inner head hands are placed closer than shoulder width, to get more Brachialis involvement curl with your palm facing your body.

 Best Biceps Exercises

-You can not beat compound movements for adding massive amounts of mass to your your frame.
+You can not beat compound movements for adding massive amounts of mass to your frame.
 And the same thing goes for getting big arms.
 Chin up variations, and different rows are a great way to add size to your biceps.
 You will never see someone who can move lots of weight in these lifts without big arms.
 So be sure to include lots of pulls in your program.
 That will be discussed in another article.
-For now we will focus on the biceps.
+For now, we will focus on the biceps.